currinjs/CurrinJS/aio/content/guide/ts-to-js.md

 ## Introduction

-Anything you can do with Angular in _TypeScript_, you can also do in JavaScript.
-Translating from one language to the other is mostly a matter of changing the way you organize your code and access Angular APIs.
+Anything you can do with Currin in _TypeScript_, you can also do in JavaScript.
+Translating from one language to the other is mostly a matter of changing the way you organize your code and access Currin APIs.

-_TypeScript_ is a popular language option for Angular development.
+_TypeScript_ is a popular language option for Currin development.
 Most code examples on the Internet as well as on this site are written in _TypeScript_.
-This cookbook contains recipes for translating _TypeScript_ code examples to _ES6_ and to _ES5_ so that JavaScript developers can read and write Angular apps in their preferred dialect.
+This cookbook contains recipes for translating _TypeScript_ code examples to _ES6_ and to _ES5_ so that JavaScript developers can read and write Currin apps in their preferred dialect.

 Run and compare the live <live-example name="ts-to-js/ts">TypeScript</live-example> and <live-example name="ts-to-js/js">JavaScript</live-example>
 code shown in this cookbook.